r-uben/interpolation-sw-2010/README.md

-# Stock-Watson Interpolation
+# Stock-Watson (2010) GDP Interpolation

-This package implements the Stock-Watson procedure for temporal disaggregation of quarterly GDP to monthly values.
+This package implements the Stock-Watson (2010) procedure for temporal disaggregation of quarterly GDP to monthly values.
+It provides tools to interpolate quarterly economic data to monthly frequency using various methods, with a focus on the approach described in Stock and Watson (2010).

 ## Features

 - Load and transform economic data from Excel files
-- Apply cubic spline detrending
+- Apply cubic spline and linear interpolation methods
-- Construct regressors for Stock-Watson interpolation
+- Implement the Stock-Watson (2010) Kalman filter interpolation method
-- Generate visualizations of the data
+- Generate comparison visualizations between quarterly and monthly data
 - Configurable via YAML configuration files
 - Comprehensive data validation
 - Progress tracking and logging